dantelepoole/functionish/README.md

 ### What is functionish programming?

-Loosely based on functional programming, functionish programming combines a set of general best practices with a subset of functional programming core concepts aims for code that is more readable, more reliable and therefore more better.
+Loosely based on functional programming, functionish programming combines a set of general best practices with a subset of functional programming core concepts.
+It aims for code that is more readable, more reliable and therefore more better.

 Why just a subset?
-Partly because so much of functional programming is incomprehensible to those of us without a PhD in lambda calculus, but mostly just because a subset is all that you need to write responsible, readable, maintainable, high-quality code.
+Partly because so much of functional programming is incomprehensible to those of us without a PhD in lambda calculus, but mostly just because a subset is all that you need to write responsible, more better code.

 Well, that and Javascript, of course.